-Asheville NC is a unique and artsy city, that is within a short distance of some of the most beautiful and scenic places in Western NC.
+Asheville, NC is a unique and artsy city that is within a short distance of some of the most beautiful and scenic places in Western NC.
 In fact, the famous Blue Ridge Parkway itself travels through Asheville!

 Craggy Pinnacle Trail

-The view during all season are incredible, but they are exception in the summer when the Rhododendron are blooming, and during the Fall with peak colors.
-Even better?
-The observation area at the top provides both incredible sunrise and sunset views.
+The view during all season are incredible, but they are an exception in the summer when the Rhododendron are blooming, and during the Fall with peak colors.

 Devil's Courthouse

-The trail up is only 1/2 mile up (1 mile roundtrip), but it's one of the steepest 1/2 miles you'll climb.
-As as a result we give this trail a strenuous rating, but the views from the top are well worth it.
-The trail is paved about half way, then turns to gravel as you approach the top.
+The trail up is only 1/2 mile up (1 mile round-trip), but it's one of the steepest 1/2 miles you'll climb.
+As a result we give this trail a strenuous rating, but the views from the top are well worth it.

-The location and trail, gets it's name from Cherokee legend, which says the Devil holds court in the caves below the rocky faced mountain.
+The location and trail gets its name from Cherokee legend, which says the Devil holds court in the caves below the rocky faced mountain.

 Cat Gap Loop Trail

-The trailhead for Cat Gap Trail, is located near Looking Glass Falls, at the old Pisgah Center for Wildlife Education, off Service Road 475 (Fish Hatchery Road).
-Hiking along this loop, with short excursion will take you to three really nice waterfalls, and along a really nice creekside hike through beautiful Pisgah National Forest.
+The trailhead for Cat Gap Trail is near Looking Glass Falls, at the old Pisgah Center for Wildlife Education, off Service Road 475 (Fish Hatchery Road).

-The hike is easy to moderate, and is 1.8 miles roundtrip to the first waterfall , about 2 miles roundtrip if you visit the first and second waterfalls, and 5.5 miles roundtrip to the 3rd.
+The hike is easy to moderate, and is 1.8 miles round-trip to the first waterfall, about 2 miles round-trip if you visit the first and second waterfalls, and 5.5 miles round-trip to the 3rd.

 Black Balsam Knob

-The hike starts off in a beautiful forest area, and climbs upwards to the bald ridge line to Black Balsam.
+The hike starts off in a beautiful forest area and climbs upwards to the bald ridge line to Black Balsam.
 The views once you break the tree-line are incredible.
-Along the way you'll walk along grassy trails, and climb rocks as you make your way up to the knob.
+Along the way, you'll walk along grassy trails, and climb rocks as you make your way up to the knob.

 Sam's Knob Trail

-Your hike begins next to the restrooms, and starts on a forested ridge-line, then down a long flight of wooden stairs into a beautiful meadow full of flowers, and surrounded by mountains.
-The meadow is stunning.
-After the meadow, you'll turn right to begin your accent up to the top of Sam's Knob for incredible 360 degree views.
-On a clear day, you can see the Great Smoky Mountains.
+The hike begins next to the restrooms, and starts on a forested ridge-line, then down a long flight of wooden stairs into a beautiful meadow full of flowers, and surrounded by mountains.
+The meadow is stunning and our favorite part of the trail.

 Graveyard Fields

 Also on the Blue Ridge Parkway, at MP418.5 is Graveyard Fields, named for the fallen trees from a storm and fire that were covered in moss, and resembled grave stones many years ago.
-Graveyard Fields has 2 primary waterfalls, and offers a number of hiking trails.
-The most popular being Upper and Lower Falls.
-Lower Falls is the shorter of the two moderate hikes.

-Graveyard Fields provides for a beautiful hike due to the unique vegetation that grows here, including blueberries.
 Lower Falls is absolutely stunning and very photogenic.
-This area makes for a great family hike due to the distance and easy access to water, waterfalls and swimming.
+This area makes for a great family hike because of the distance and easy access to water, waterfalls, and swimming.

 Mount Pisgah Trail